 (5) A person, not being a person referred to in subregulation (2), must not apply to an animal an identifier recorded in the register under subregulation (1).

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

+[Regulation 35 amended: SL 2021/204 r.
+14.]

 36. Exclusive use of registered identifiers

 A person must not apply a registered identifier to an animal unless the person is, or is acting on behalf of, a person who is —